The 20 Best Familial Deafness Doctors Near Me in Maryland, US

 English

-Alan Shikani is an Otolaryngologist in Baltimore, Maryland.
+Alan Shikani is a General Surgeon in Baltimore, Maryland.
 Dr. Shikani is rated as a Distinguished provider by MediFind in the treatment of Familial Deafness.
 His top areas of expertise are Familial Deafness, Trachoma, Sinusitis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Endoscopy.

 Distinguished in Familial Deafness